Narimm/OpenVPMS/src/doc/readme.txt

         mysqldump -u openvpms -p openvpms > openvpms.sql

-  NOTE: It is good practice to ensure that the backup can be restored prior to
+  NOTE: It is good practice to ensure that the backup can be restored to a
-        performing any upgrade.
+        different server, prior to performing any upgrade.

   For more information on backing up and restoring MySQL databases, see:
   . http://dev.mysql.com/doc/refman/5.1/en/mysqldump.html and